vdimensions/vdimensions_msbuild_sdk/README.md

 * Improved multi-targeting support

   Introduces additional preprocessor definitions for improved netstandard/netframework version detection.
-For example `NET35_OR_NEWER` would be available for all `.NetFramework` framework versions.
+For example `NET35_OR_NEWER` would be available for all `.NetFramework` framework versions above version 3.5 (including).
 Similarly, the `NETSTANDARD1_6_OR_NEWER` is available for `netstandard1.6` or above, as well as for the `.NetFranework` versions compatible with this particular standard.
 So, for insance projects targeting .NET Framework 4.7.* would also define the respective stadnard-version-or-newer monikers.

 * Consistent versioning across builds